Handbra: In cinema

+Actress Laura Belli on the set of the 1972 Italian crime movie La polizia ringrazia (“Execution Squad”) directed by Stefano Vanzina.

 At the start of the 20th century, the use of the handbra was not very common in European or American cinema, where toplessness and discreet full nudity of the female form was accepted.
 In the 1930s, the Hays Code brought an end to nudity in all its forms, including toplessness, in Hollywood films.
 To remain within the censors' guidelines or community standards of decency and modesty, breasts of actresses in an otherwise topless scene were required to be covered, especially the nipples and areolae, with their hands (using a handbra gesture), arms, towel, pasties, some other object, or the angle of the body in relation to the camera.

 Social upheaval in the 1960s resulted first in toplessness then full nudity in film being accepted (albeit subject to movie ratings in many countries), after which the use of the handbra decreased.
 It has, however, not disappeared, remaining a concession to modesty in "PG" pictures.